CREATING CHANGE FOR BLACK YOUTH IN FOSTER CARE

 Black children are disproportionately represented in the foster care system yet underrepresented in adoption.
 Through the EMBRACE Project we aim to explore and address this imbalance and provide Black youth with an equal chance at finding an adoptive family to call their own.

-Kidsave has collaborated with Gallup’s Center for Black Voices on a nationwide qualitative and quantitative study to understand Americans’ perceptions of the child welfare system, mentorship, foster care, adoption and Black foster youth.
+Kidsave has collaborated with Gallup’s Center for Black Voices on a nationwide qualitative and quantitative study to understand Americans’ perceptions of the child welfare system, mentorship, foster care, adoption and Black youth in foster care.
 The evidence-based data from these studies will help us raise awareness and create real change to support Black families and youth.

 Through these findings we aim to improve the outcomes for all kids in foster care, to grow a community of support and create societal change that embraces forever families through mentorship and adoption as a way of growing families and strengthening bonds in our communities.